Pregnancy Resources

 It is difficult to get enough folic acid from food alone.
 Ask your doctor about taking prenatal vitamins.
 These will have the extra folic acid your baby needs.
 Your baby needs this right away.
 This is one reason to see your doctor as soon as you think you could be pregnant.

 Putting yourself first makes sense.
 We offer support for your mind, body, and spirit.
-Use the myStrength pregnancy and early parenting program for resources to support you through all the joys and challenges that come your way.
-Get advice on the changes that parenthood brings and how to ask for help.
-Put yourself in a position to succeed with myStrength.
+Use the Teledoc Health program for resources to support you through all the joys and challenges that come your way.
+Get tools and support for stress, depression, sleep and more—all made for your individual needs.

 Nothing on this site should be viewed as medical advice.
 In the case of a medical emergency, contact your healthcare provider or call 911.The information posted on this site is “as is.”
 Nebraska Total Care makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information posted on this site for any purpose.
 Any reliance you place on such information is at your own risk.